 How Do I Choose a Program?

 You want to determine the best value online colleges for the degree you are seeking first.
-This should include checking for accreditation, determining the price per credit hour and determining how long it will take you to finish.
-Often the best value is found in smaller state schools who have invested heavily in their online platform in order to reach rural populations, nontraditional students, working adults and other people who otherwise couldn’t attend school.
+This should include checking for accreditation, determining the price per credit hour, and determining how long it will take you to finish.
+Often the best value is found in smaller state schools that have invested heavily in their online platform in order to reach rural populations, nontraditional students, working adults, and other people who otherwise couldn’t attend school.

 How Long Will it Take Me to Graduate?